brightdigit/ContributeWordPress/Content/tutorials/asynchronous-multi-threaded-parallel-world-of-swift.md

 the API allows the developer to pass what code they want the application to run when the operation is completed.
 Notably, this allows the operating system to schedule other operations in meantime like updating your UI.
-With this in mind, let's take a look at the several ways Swift developers already run into this.
+With this in mind, let’s take a look at the several ways Swift developers already run into this.

-## Where do we run into asynchronous operations? {#asynchronous-current}
+## Where do we run into asynchronous operations?

 Swift developers are already taking advantage of concurrency with asynchronous functions in their applications.
 Primary there are three